Ralph Jacox, MD

 Dr. Christopher Ritchlin became the AIR Division Chief in 2014.
 The longstanding clinical and laboratory programs including studies on human B cell biology and osteoimmunology have continued.
 The AIR Division’s close research and clinical ties with Orthopedics have been strengthened, and currently Drs.
 Ritchlin, Looney, and Anolik are all members of the Center for Musculoskeletal Research (CMSR).
 In addition, under Dr. Anolik the AIR Division is also now a member of the NIH Accelerated Medicines Partnership.
 This program is making excellent use of the Division’s expertise in MSK-US including needle biopsies of synovial tissue for research purposes.
 In addition, the Division has a very active clinical research program with 13 active clinical trials and several clinical research projects.

-The AIR Division currently has 9 Rheumatologists (one with a joint appointment in pediatrics), 3 Rheumatology fellows, 3 Faculty in Allergy Clinical Immunology (two with joint appointments in pediatrics), 2 Allergy fellows, and 9 clinical coordinators who oversee the clinical trials and clinical research projects.
-AIR also has 6 full-time Ph.D. research faculty, along with numerous post-doctoral fellows, graduate students and technicians, who conduct cutting edge studies of the newest treatments for autoimmune, rheumatic and allergic diseases.
-The AIR Division has a new 5000 sq ft Rheumatology Clinic with 14 examination rooms, offices for physicians and staff, an infusion center, and state-of-the art ultrasound equipment.
-The AIR Division also has dedicated space at the Mary Parkes Asthma Center that it shares with the Pulmonary Division.
-New clinical space for both Allergy/Immunology and Rheumatology including a new infusion center is under development and is projected to open in November 2016.
+The AIR Division currently has 11 Rheumatologists (one with a joint appointment in pediatrics), 3 Rheumatology fellows, 2 Faculty in Allergy Clinical Immunology (two with joint appointments in pediatrics), 2 Allergy fellows, and 9 clinical coordinators who oversee the clinical trials and clinical research projects.
+AIR also has 5 full-time Ph.D. research faculty, along with numerous post-doctoral fellows, graduate students and technicians, who conduct cutting edge studies of the newest treatments for autoimmune, rheumatic and allergic diseases.
+The AIR Division has two outpatient clinics both with infusion centers.
+Musculoskeletal ultrasound and immunotherapy are also available.
+In addition, the AIR Division also has dedicated space at the Mary Parkes Asthma Center that it shares with the Pulmonary Division.